ernop/altitude-maps/learnings/COMPLETED_DOWNLOADS_SUMMARY.md

 python download_high_resolution.py california_central --usgs-instructions
 ```

-## 🌟 Recommended Next Actions
+## Recommended Next Actions

-1. **View what you have:**
+1.**View what you have:**
  - Open `interactive_viewer_advanced.html`
  - Try both Shikoku and Central California
  - Adjust vertical exaggeration and colors

-2. **Download more California:**
+2.**Download more California:**
  - Get Northern, Southern, or Coastal California regions
  - All use same simple command

-3. **Get higher resolution California:**
+3.**Get higher resolution California:**
  - Follow USGS 3DEP instructions for 10m data
  - Much more detail than 30m

-4. **Explore Japan:**
+4.**Explore Japan:**
  - Download other Japanese islands
  - ALOS dataset is excellent for Japan

-5. **Try other regions:**
+5.**Try other regions:**
  - Alps, Nepal, New Zealand all work great
  - Mountains look particularly good with ALOS dataset

-## ✨ What's Better Now
+## What's Better Now

 **Before:**
 - SRTM 90m resolution only